coppit/docker-filebot/README.md

 Usage
 -----

-This docker image is available as a [trusted build on the docker index](https://index.docker.io/u/coppit/filebot/).
+This docker image is available as a [trusted build on the docker index](https://hub.docker.com/r/coppit/filebot/).

 Run:

-`sudo docker run --name=FileBot -d -v /etc/localtime:/etc/localtime -v /config/dir/path:/config:rw -v /input/dir/path:/input -v /output/dir/path:/output:rw coppit/filebot`
+`sudo docker run --name=FileBot -d -v /etc/localtime:/etc/localtime -v /config/dir/path:/config:rw -v /input/dir/path:/input:rw -v /output/dir/path:/output:rw coppit/filebot`

 With the default configuration, files written to the input directory will be renamed and copied to the output directory.
 It is recommended that you do **not** overlap your input and output directories.
 FileBot will end up re-processing files that it already processed, and generally make a mess of things.

+Note that the /input path is writable above.
+This is because subtitles are first downloaded into the input directory before being moved to the output directory.
+If you are paranoid about FileBot messing with your input files, and don't care about downloading subtitles, you can make /input read-only by removing ":rw".

-To check the status, run:
+To check the status of the container, run:

 `docker logs FileBot`